rdkcentral/rdk-halif-test-hdmi_cec/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

-# Unit Testing Suite For RMF Audio Capture HAL
+# Unit Testing Suite For HDMI CEC HAL

 The following documents should be references to provide specific information on the tests required for this module.